subsquid-quests/triple-chain-squid/README.md

 # 3. Start containers for the Postgres database and the network query gateway
 sqd up

-# 4. Build and start the processors
+# 4. Build and start the processors _in separate terminals_
+sqd process:eth
-sqd process:eth # then in a separate terminal sqd process:bsc
+sqd process:bsc
+sqd process:base

 # 5. Start the GraphQL server by running in yet another terminal
 sqd serve